warden-protocol/wardenprotocol/docs/docs/build-an-oapp/test/run-a-keychain-from-cli.md

 Prerequisites:
 - The chain is running
-- You can request a new Key (e.g. from SpaceWard)
+- You can request a new key (e.g. from SpaceWard)

-## 1. Create a new Keychain
+## 1. Create a Keychain

 If running locally, you can skip this step and assume an initial Keychain was set up at genesis: